.png)

 No matter the industry, there will always be a need for access to good, quality data.
-Data and data analytics have become the driving force behind implementing new and successful changes in any business, and they are the starting point for reducing costs and improving efficiency.
-In the healthcare industry, in particular, having access to data is simply not enough, as the decisions made with this information can often result in the difference between life and death.
-In healthcare, it is essential to also have an effective data management process in place to ensure that your organizational data remains clean, accurate and useful.
+Data and data analytics have become the driving force behind implementing new and successful changes in any business, and they are the starting point for reducing costs and improving efficiency when it comes to the healthcare plans of the self insured.
+For Plan Sponsors, in particular, simply having access to data is not enough, the data must be cleaned, accurate, purged of error and subjected to meaningful analysis.
+Decisions made without this information can result in the implementation of health care plans that drain valuable financial resources in addition to not meeting the needs of specific employer populations and their families.
+However, with the right data and the right analytics tools, these critical insurance decisions can also result in intelligent plan design, cost savings and valuable opportunities to improve population health.

-The need for good data as well as the implementation of useful analytics is well known throughout the business world, most especially in healthcare management.
-But not all data is the same --“dirty” or incomplete, outdated, and incorrect data, can create confusion, slow down efficiency, accumulate additional costs and lead to missed opportunities.
+The need for good data as well as the implementation of useful analytics is well known throughout the business world, most especially in health plan management and utilization.
+But not all data is the same --“dirty” or incomplete, outdated, duplicate and incorrect data, creates confusion, slows efficiency, accumulates costs and leads to missed opportunities.
 This problem is prevalent across every industry , and it ends up costing employers millions.

-Data is supposed to make things easier, saving money instead of creating more cost and more work.
-The first step to making data work for you is to do a data audit to uncover deficiencies, inconsistencies…..to find evidence of dirty data.
-Then the work begins to craft solutions that will clean it up, making it reliable and useful.
+In a perfect world, data should make things easier, saving money and streamlining processes.
+The first step to making data work for you is a thorough data audit to uncover deficiencies, duplicates and inconsistencies….. essentially, to find evidence of dirty data.
+Once clear errors have been found the work begins to identify solutions that will aid in the clean up, finally making the data itself reliable and useful.
 If you’re wondering whether or not your organization has low-quality data, consider:

 By simply analyzing and making adjustments to a couple of internal processes, an organization could potentially see better results and start to see that reflected in their cost savings.
 Data health is one major area where companies can see rapid results by making small changes.
 Having a plan for your data helps lay the groundwork for what you need it to do.
 Setting goals for your organization and understanding what data you need to meet those goals is crucial.